 The Maine Center for Public Interest Reporting received technical assistance, inspiration and much encouragement from The New England Center for Investigative Reporting at Boston University, the first non-profit, university-based investigative reporting center in the country dedicated to local and regional issues.

-Our stories are distributed to and by our more than 140 media partners, including the Associated Press, at no cost to those news organizations.
+Our stories are distributed to and by our more than 140 media partners around New England at no cost to those news organizations.

-The work of our newsroom has been recognized 95 times by the Maine Press Association since 2015, and the New England Newspaper & Press Association has bestowed our newsroom with its prestigious Publick Occurrences Award five times.
-We’ve also been recognized by the Institute for Nonprofit News.
+The work of our newsroom has received 95 accolades from the Maine Press Association since 2015, and the New England Newspaper & Press Association has bestowed our newsroom with its prestigious Publick Occurrences Award five times.
+Our newsroom has received four accolades from the National Newspaper Association Foundation and two from Report for America.
+The Monitor’s reporters have also been a finalist for accolades presented by the Institute for Nonprofit News, the New England Emmy Awards (twice), the Livingston Awards, and the American Bar Association’s Silver Gavel Awards.

-The Maine Public Health Association heralded our newsroom for our coverage of COVID-19 in 2020 and singled out reporter Rose Lundy for her “significant contribution” reporting on Maine public health in 2022.
-The Maine Press Association recognized reporter Samantha Hogan as the state’s Journalist of the Year in 2021.
+The Maine Public Health Association heralded our newsroom for our coverage of the COVID-19 pandemic in 2020 and singled out Rose Lundy for her “significant contribution” to Maine by reporting on the state’s public healthcare in 2022.
+The Maine Press Association recognized Samantha Hogan as the state’s Journalist of the Year in 2021.

 The Maine Center for Public Interest Reporting, which operates The Maine Monitor, is a registered 501(c)(3) nonprofit.
 To support our work by a tax-deductible donation, click here.